 Blake beaten into third

-Blake, runner-up to Bolt in both sprint events at the London 2012 Olympic Games last year, had to settle for third in his traditional early season 400m outing as he finished behind training partner Warren Weir at the National Stadium.
+Blake, runner-up to Bolt in both sprint events at the 2012 Olympics, had to settle for third in his traditional early season 400m outing as he finished behind training partner Warren Weir at the National Stadium.

-Weir, the 2012 Olympic Games 200m bronze medallist clocked 46.21 for a personal best by almost a second and came home ahead of second- place finisher Edino Steele in 46.64, with Blake third in 46.77.
+Weir, the Olympic 200m bronze medallist, clocked 46.21 for a personal best by almost a second and came home ahead of second-place finisher Edino Steele in 46.64, with Blake third in 46.77.
 There was no final for the event.